Deso-PK/make-trust-irrelevant/README.md

 It is not a model-behavior classifier.

+It is not an AI kill switch.

 It is not a conventional userland policy engine.

+It is not merely another AI agent access-control layer running beside the software it constrains.

 It is a **general authority architecture for the operating system itself**.